ptrucinskas/Currency-exchange-task/README.md

 given amount of given currencies.
 Retrieves currency rates from provided data file

-Created using Java
+Created using Java and testing with JUnit
-Testing with JUnit